Erez Katz, CEO and Co-founder of Lucena Research

 A Scientific Approach to a Multi-Strategy Investment

-Last week, I highlighted several strategies that were designed to do well in a protracted downdraft market similar to what we have been experiencing since October.
-Having an assortment of uncorrelated best-of-breed strategies can be useful if we are able to classify current market conditions and scientifically optimize allocations toward the most suitable strategies.
+Having an assortment of uncorrelated best-of-breed strategies can be useful if you are able to classify current market conditions and scientifically optimize allocations toward the most suitable strategies.

 How to Build a Multi-Strategy Portfolio